thephpleague/fractal/README.md

 ## Todo

 - Wrap optional params in a ParamBag object or similar
-- Complete JSON-API and HAL serializers
+- Add JSON-API (kinda done) and HAL serializers

 ## Testing